Diocese: Churches that have neither bishops nor dioceses

 Presbyterian churches derive their name from the presbyterian form of church government, which is governed by representative assemblies of elders.
 The Church of Scotland is governed solely through presbyteries, at parish and regional level, and therefore has no dioceses or bishops.

 Congregational churches practice congregationalist church governance, in which each congregation independently and autonomously runs its own affairs.

+Some Methodist denominations have a congregational polity, such as the Congregational Methodist Church, while others such as the Fellowship of Independent Methodist Churches or Association of Independent Methodists are composed of independent Methodist congregations.